network-and-Data-Science-IUT/earthquake_prediction_package/docs/source/rank_covariates.rst

 **Description**

-after ranking covariates in this function based on supported methods “correlation”, “mRMR” and “variance”,  the covariates in each resulting subset along with their corresponding historical values form a candidate feature set in the feature selection process.
+after ranking covariates in this function based on supported methods “correlation”, “mRMR” and “variance”,  the covariates in each resulting subset along with their corresponding historical values form a candidate covariate set in the covariate selection process.

 **Usage**

-.. py:function:: data_preprocessing.rank_covariates(data, rank_covariates='mRMR', forced_covariates=[],verbose=0)
+.. py:function:: data_preprocessing.rank_covariates(data, ranking_method='mRMR', forced_covariates=[],verbose=0)

 **Parameters**